at Advocates for Children

-This September 2013 Field Memo details the 2013 amendments to the Family Educational Rights and Privacy Act (FERPA).
-The Memo describes how FERPA now allows school districts, BOCES, and charter schools to disclose educational records without parental consent to certain child welfare officials for students in foster care and students in the care and custody of the NYS Office of Children and Family Services or a Local Department of Social Services (OCFS).
+This September 2013 Field Memo describes the 2013 amendments to the Family Educational Rights and Privacy Act (FERPA).
+The Memo explains that FERPA allows school districts, BOCES, and charter schools to disclose educational records to child welfare officials, even without parental consent, for students in foster care and students in the care and custody of the NYS Office of Children and Family Services or a Local Department of Social Services (OCFS).
 OCFS issued a similar Information Letter to all Departments of Social Services about the changes to FERPA.

-This federal law amends provisions to social services law to improve outcomes for children in foster care.
+This federal law made changes to the earlier social services law to improve outcomes for children in foster care.
 It includes provisions to increase educational stability (i.e. minimize the number of school transfers) for children in foster care.
 The educational stability provisions are discussed in Section 204.

 Upcoming Workshops and Trainings